NCommander/dnscatcher/docs/technical_overview.md

      * Additional information is sent as Additional Responses
    * For unsigned domains, the chain up to the point where a NSEC(3) record is encountered for DS, and terminated
    * For DLV, the DLV trust anchor + full chain as above
-     * DLV is not expected to be commonly used
+     * DLV is not expected to be commonly used except in unusual deployment scenarios detailed below.
  * Information on Catcher's data sources and methods to build a path
  * A status message on verification, one of the following states
    * valid
    * valid-secure
      * This record passed DNSSEC validation to the root KSK
+   * valid-secure-dlv
+     * This record passed DNSSEC validation, but was secured by a DLV record provided in the bootstrap file.
+This should never occur on Internet resolvable domain names.
    * valid-stale
      * the local resolver returned old DNS records that haven't reached their TTL and the Catcher server could confirm this)
    * state-unconfirmed